DarylCheong/GA-Capstone/README.md

 ![pvalue2](https://darylcheong.github.io/GA-Capstone/images/pvalue2.png)

 ### 2.2 - Prepare training/testing data
 To prepare our data, we will use the holdout method to split our dataset.
 We will use training set that comprises of 70% of the data to train our models, and a testing set of 30% to assess their predictions.
-5-fold cross validation will also be applied to the training set for each of our models.
+5-fold cross validation will also be applied to the training set for all models.
 ```
 X_train, X_test, y_train, y_test = train_test_split(X, y, train_size=0.7, random_state=100)
 ```